-Power BI Premium is a tenant-level Microsoft 365 subscription available in two SKU (Stock-Keeping Unit) families:
+Power BI Premium is a tenant-level Microsoft 365 subscription, available in two SKU (Stock-Keeping Unit) families.

-EM SKUs (EM1-EM3) for organizational embedding, requiring a yearly commitment, billed monthly.
-EM1 and EM2 SKUs are available only through volume licensing plans.
+|Additional information||Includes a license to install Power BI Report Server on-premises||EM1 and EM2 SKUs are available only through volume licensing plans.
 You can't purchase them directly.|

 Power BI Premium subscriptions are purchased by administrators in the Microsoft 365 admin center.
-Specifically, only Global administrators or Billing Administrators can purchase SKUs.
+Specifically, only global administrators or billing administrators can purchase SKUs.
 When purchased, the tenant receives a corresponding number of v-cores to assign to capacities, known as v-core pooling.
 For example, purchasing a P3 SKU provides the tenant with 32 v-cores.
 To learn more, see How to purchase Power BI Premium.

 Workspaces reside within capacities.
 Each Power BI user has a personal workspace known as My Workspace.
 Additional workspaces known as workspaces can be created to enable collaboration.
 By default, workspaces, including personal workspaces, are created in the shared capacity.
 When you have Premium capacities, both My Workspaces and workspaces can be assigned to Premium capacities.